Jaejuna/AWS_Infra/README.md

 3. Setting server conf for sample project with 'asdf'.
 4. Used git to deploy sample project at the instance (server).

+22.06.02
+1. Installed Phusion passenger & Nginx in acutal AWS instance

 ### Tools
 - AWS (obviously) </br>
 - asdf (version control tool, to install node.js) </br>
 - npm (node package manager, to manage package dependencies) </br>
+- phusion passenger (for WAS, and installed Ruby for this tool) </br>
+- nginx (for web server) </br>